-Thai salad with glutenfree brown rice noodles, red cabbage, carrots and peas
+Thai salad with glutenfree rice noodles, red cabbage, carrots and peas

-Lovely Thai salad: with lots of vegetables, sweet, spicy and umami.
-Just like real, original street food salad… With some small adjustments to make it fit in the Medical Medium protocol.
+Lovely easy to make Thai inspired salad: with lots of vegetables, sweet, spicy and umami.
+Just like real, original street food salad, but with some small adjustments to make it glutenfree, soyfree and vegan.

 Noodles

 I have tried all kinds of glutenfree noodles.
 White rice noodles are the most common but don’t contain much nutrients.
 Soba noodles are a bit sticky, so are some brown rice noodles.
-I have found great brown rice spaghetti from a biological farm in Italy.
-And I started to use those fro noodles as well.
+I found a very tasteful spaghetti online at Fattoria Lavialla.
+They ship to some European countries (including the Netherlands) and the US, but its not a big company.
+So check the availability.
+And no, this is not an affiliate link.
+I just like them!
+I started to use their spaghetti for noodles as well.
 But if you have regular rice noodles that’s fine as well.

 Thai dressing